-- What are risk factors for Rocky Mountain spotted fever?
+- What are Rocky Mountain spotted fever risk factors?

-- What are symptoms and signs of Rocky Mountain spotted fever in children and adults?
+- What are Rocky Mountain spotted fever symptoms and signs?

-- What is the treatment for Rocky Mountain spotted fever in children and adults?
+- What is the treatment for Rocky Mountain spotted fever?

-- What is the prognosis of Rocky Mountain spotted fever in children and adults?
+- What is the prognosis of Rocky Mountain spotted fever?

 - Pictures of Rocky Mountain Spotted Fever - Slideshow